awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 The command also has a `--metadata-output` parameter to tell the AWS Encryption CLI where to write the metadata about the encryption operations\.
 The AWS Encryption CLI writes one metadata record for each file that was encrypted\.

-The [`--commitment-policy parameter`](crypto-cli-how-to.md#crypto-cli-commitment-policy) is optional beginning in version 2\.0\.*x*, but it is recommended\.
-If the command or script fails because it cannot decrypt a ciphertext, the explicit commitment\-policy setting might help you to detect the problem quickly\.
+The [`--commitment-policy parameter`](crypto-cli-how-to.md#crypto-cli-commitment-policy) is optional beginning in version 2\.1\.*x*, but it is recommended\.
+If the command or script fails because it cannot decrypt a ciphertext, the explicit commitment policy setting might help you to detect the problem quickly\.

 When the command completes, the AWS Encryption CLI writes the encrypted files to the `TestEnc` directory, but it does not return any output\.